Bask in every aspect of the Native American experience at this free Smithsonian landmark.

-The National Museum of the American Indian (NMAI) is located on Independence Avenue in DC, on the National Mall.
-It is a component of the Smithsonian Institution, the world’s largest museum complex.
-The museum boasts one of the world’s most expansive collections of Native American objects, photographs, archives and media and contains exhibition galleries along with spaces for performances and lectures.
-The NMAI is dedicated to bringing Native voices to all it presents, from publications to the Internet to on-site exhibitions.
-According to the Smithsonian Institution, the museum brings in more than one million visitors per year.
+The National Museum of the American Indian (NMAI) is located on Independence Avenue SW on the National Mall.
+The museum boasts one of the world’s most expansive collections of Native American objects, photographs, artifacts and media.
+The NMAI is dedicated to bringing Native voices to life throughout its contemplative exhibitions and colorful activities.

-The NMAI’s collections represent over 12,000 years of history across more than 1,200 indigenous cultures from throughout the Americas.
+The museum's collections represent more than 12,000 years of history across 1,200-plus indigenous cultures from the Americas.
 These objects range from the aesthetic to the religious to the historical, helping to form a comprehensive catalogue of Native American culture.
-In your quest to discover more about the historical, mystical and eye-opening original inhabitants of the Americas, make sure to take in the wide variety of exhibitions and artifacts on display.